ashu180674/emoji-react-app/README.md

 # Jenkins-pipeline
 Created with CodeSandbox
-This is Emoji Interpreter App where you can click on any emoji's and can get the meaning of it .
-This is my First  Basic React Js Project.
+This is Emoji Interpreter App where you can click on any emoji's and can get the meaning of it .an Basic React Js Project.

 i have deployed the frontend on aws s3 with the help of jenkins pipeline. pipeline script is inside JENKINSfile